syam1123/syam1123/README.md

 <h1>Hi there 👋</h1>

 Syam Sadasivan Pillai here, based in Düsseldorf, Germany.
-Currently working for Peter Pitch GmbH as the Head Of Engineering.
-Javascript and CSS is what I love.
-My eyes and ears are open to ReactJs, VueJs, GraphQl, Websocket, PWA, Web Security, Accessibility.
+Currently working for Leapsome GmbH as a Senior Software Engineer.
+Javascript and CSS are what I love.
+My eyes and ears are open to ReactJs, VueJs, GraphQl, Websocket, Web Security, and Accessibility.

-I am using a Macbook pro with iTerm and VsCode in it
+I am using a Macbook Pro with iTerm and VsCode in it

 - 🔭 &nbsp; I’m currently working on some UI heavy projects in <img src="https://api.iconify.design/logos:react.svg" width="20px" alt="react" /> and <img src="https://api.iconify.design/logos:vue.svg" alt="vue"/>
 - 👨‍💻 &nbsp; Part-time Reactjs and CSS3 consultant